priyanshu2119/Defenders-/README.md

 # Solvify - Smart Solutions

 Your all-in-one solution for smart tools.
-Solvify is a modern, single-page web application built with Vite, offering a collection of powerful tools to simplify complex tasks and boost productivity.
+Solvify is a modern, single-page web application built with vanilla HTML, CSS, and JavaScript, and powered by Vite for a fast and efficient development experience.

 ## Live Demo